Henry May (New Zealand politician): Political career

-In February 1954 after long-serving Labour MP Harry Combs announced he would retire at the general election later that year owing to ill health.
-May put himself forward for the Labour nomination to replace him on Onslow.
-May's selection had been something of a surprise as the former Labour Party president James Roberts was the other main candidate.
+In February 1954 long-serving Labour MP Harry Combs announced he would retire at the general election later that year owing to ill health.
+Combs died before the election, on 12 June, prompting a by-election.
+May won the Labour nomination to replace him on Onslow, something of a surprise as the influential former Labour Party president James Roberts was the other main candidate.
 The National Party decided not to stand a candidate and May won the seat unopposed.
 May first learned of his default victory via a telegram from Petone MP Mick Moohan inviting him to attend that evening's session of parliament.
 May did so and was sworn in as an MP that very evening.
 At the general election in November May defeated Wilfred Fortune (the retiring MP for Eden) by 519 votes, confirming him as the MP.

 He served as Labour's senior whip from 1958 to 1972.
 As senior whip during the Second Labour Government, which had a working majority of one, May became the "numbers man" and was tasked with ensuring that whenever the house divided the government had a majority present in the house.
 He was chairman of Parliament's Local Bills Committee which in 1960 produced the "May Report" recommending New Zealand adopt regional councils and fewer borough councils and local authorities.

 In 1951 he was elected a member of the Labour Party executive.
 In 1963 he stood unsuccessfully for the Labour Party vice-presidency but was beaten by Norman Kirk.
 He stood again in 1966 and was successful, holding the office for three years until 1969 when he was defeated by Bill Rowling.